techdivision/import-docs/04.file-structure/01.product-import/docs.md

 ```

 As for the tier prices, the column with the MSI inventory source items supports the same format.
 Our sample data comes with an [example](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/data/products/configurable/product-import_20190226-095345_01.csv) how the file should look like.

+#### Extend Configuration

+The second step is, to add the subject that processes the MSI to your configuration file.
+A example configuration file for the [Community](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-inventory-msi.json) Edition is part of the M2IF [commandline tool](https://github.com/techdivision/import-cli-simple).

+Basically, the plugin configuration for the apropriate operation has to be extended with

+* the subject `import_product_tier_price.subject.tier_price` with the observer `import_product_tier_price.observer.tier_price.update` for the `add-update` and the observer `import_product_tier_price.observer.tier_price` for the `replace operation
+* a listener `import_product_tier_price.listener.delete.obsolete.tier_prices` for the event `plugin.process.success` on subject level (only for `add-update` operation)
+* param `clean-up-tier-prices` either with the value `true` or `false` whether tier-prices should be cleaned-up or not, also on subject level (only for `add-update` operation)

+for the necessary subjects has the following structure.
+For the `add-update` it'll look like